-Let's start with the basics.
-Sometimes a minor software glitch can prevent the iPhone from checking the software update.
-In this case, simply closing and reopening the Settings app may help you to solve the issue.
+Sometimes, a minor software glitch can prevent the iPhone from checking the software update.
+In this case, closing and reopening the Settings app may help you to solve the issue.

-Sometimes just closing and reopening the Settings app won't help.
-Instead, you will need to restart the iPhone to eliminate possible software glitches.
+Sometimes, just closing and reopening the Settings app won't help.
+Instead, you must restart the iPhone to eliminate possible software glitches.
 Here is how to do this;

 After that, turn on the device again by long-pressing the power or side button.